 2. Solo travel can help you to develop a stronger sense of self-reliance and independence.

-You might be surprised at your own capabilities and resilience.
-In my experience, you tend to find yourself just getting on with it – simply because there is no one else to do it for you.
+If it’s your first trip, you might be surprised at your own capabilities and resilience.
+In my experience, you tend to find yourself just getting on with it, simply because there is no one else to do it for you.

 3. You don’t have to wait for other people to be available.